v-pbartley/openhack-mc4h/Challenge-8/Readme.md

 }
 ```

-Note the extra FHIR Resource of Bundle and how items conteained within it are "entrys" in an arrary.
-A bundle is similar to a C-CDA in that it holds multiple entries about a patient.
+Note the extra FHIR Resource of the Bundle and how items contained within it are "entrys" in an arrary.
+A bundle is similar to C-CDA in that it holds multiple entries about a patient.

 ### FHIR-Loader Container (Challenge 3)